 Type of Respiration

 Reproduction of Bacteria

 Bacteria follow the asexual mode of reproduction called binary fission.
 A single bacterium divides to give two daughter cells.
 These are identical to the parent cell as well as to each other.
 Replication of DNA within parent bacterium marks the beginning of the fission.
 Eventually, cell elongates to form two daughter cells.
 The rate and timing of reproduction depend on the conditions like temperature and availability of nutrients.
-When there is a favorable condition, E.coli or Escherichia coli produces about 2 millions of bacteria in every 7 hours.
+When there is a favourable condition, E.coli or Escherichia coli produces about 2 million bacteria every 7 hours.

-- Conversion of milk into curd – Lactobacillales or lactic acid bacteria.
+- Convert milk into curd – Lactobacillales or lactic acid bacteria.

-- Used in fermentation food products – Streptococcus and Bacillus.
+- Ferment food products – Streptococcus and Bacillus.

-- Useful in preparation of bread, cakes and other bakery food products.
+- Used in the preparation of bread, cakes and other bakery food products.

-- For the production of antibiotics, used in the treatment and prevention of bacterial infections.
+- Production of antibiotics which is used in the treatment and prevention of bacterial infections.

-There are several sterilization methods used for the eradication of these harmful and disease-causing bacteria.
+There are several methods that can sterilize or disinfect many of these harmful and disease-causing bacteria.
 These methods include- application of heat, disinfectants, UV radiations, pasteurization, boiling, etc.

 Stay tuned with BYJU’S to know more about bacteria, its structure, features, different types, and other interesting topics @ BYJU’S Biology